55+ Best Instagram Spots in San Francisco for Unique Photos

 Pathway leading to the top of Mt.
 Davidson at sunrise with a view of Sutro Tower and Downtown San Francisco.

-North Beach: Washington Square Park
+Washington Square Park

 Washington Square Park is in the heart of one of my favorite San Francisco neighborhoods, North Beach.

-Bonus, you could turn your picnic into a quick photoshoot.
+Bonus: you could turn your picnic into a quick photoshoot.

 Washington Square Park, San Francisco, California

-The Mission: Mission Dolores Park
+Mission Dolores Park

 There’s no better place to be on a sunny day than Mission Dolores Park.
-Thankfully, this park is in one of the sunniest locations in San Francisco!
-At the bottom of the hill you’ll find the stunning high school that has been there since 1896!
+This park is in one of the sunniest locations in San Francisco!
+At the bottom of the hill, you’ll find the stunning high school that has been there since 1896!
 From the top of the park, you’ll have awesome views of the downtown skyline.
 Whether you want to photograph the people in the park or the park itself, there are plenty of ways to get creative with your photography here.

-Russian Hill: Ina Coolbrith
+Ina Coolbrith

 view of the Transamerica building from Ina Coolbrith Park in Russian Hill San Francisco